Wick, Wick, Quack

 The Wickham men had an inventing streak and apparently they reveled in the mundane – but still important.
 Clarence’s dad Horace found the most success with the production of a machine that cheaply made stamped envelopes.
 Through this invention, the Wickhams secured a contract with the United States government from 1874 to 1907.
 Horace Wickham also invented a machine to reduce the cost of manufacturing newspaper wrappers.
 He ended up with about 40 patents, mostly in the printing and mailing realm.

 So remember up the page when I said that Clarence invented something you have nearby?
 Get ready… Are you sitting down?
 Clarence Wickham is credited with inventing the window envelope.
-I so love this fact I can’t even tell you.
+I love this fact so much I can’t even tell you.
 So much so that I shall now share with you the window envelop display:

 The center houses some of the Wickam’s personal effects from back in the day but it was time to go outside into the misting rain to check out some birds in cages.

 Wickham Park is home to a variety of display birds, in addition to the natural wildlife in the park.
 The birds include turkeys, pheasants, peafowl, owls, waterfowl, and exotic chickens.
-The park also shelters turkey vultures, Red-Tailed hawks, Canada geese, and a Great Horned owl, all migratory birds are unreleasable to the wild due to injury.
+The park also shelters turkey vultures, Red-Tailed hawks, Canada geese, and a Great Horned owl, all migratory birds are not releasable to the wild due to injury.
 All of the many birds are kept in the park’s aviary where the public can view and learn about them.

 Now, I know I wrote down the names of the birds I took pictures of somewhere, but that was well over a year ago at the time of me getting around to writing this so I’m not going to bother looking for it.
 There are also a lot more birds here than I took pictures of, as it started to rain pretty heavily once we were outside.
 But the aviary isn’t huge by any stretch, so don’t plan on hours of birds in cages watching.
 And if it’s wet, watch out.
 That mossy brick gets darn slippery in flip flops, trust me.